DavidJCobb/pokecustomemerald/ROADMAP.md

 ## Features

-* Allow the player to rename Pokemon from the party and PC menus.
+* Allow the player to rename Pokemon from the PC menu.
 * Ball Capsules
   * Gen IV only stored up to 12 designs, and let you assign these to a Pokemon as desired.
 It wasn't "one design for every Pokemon," so it might actually be viable to implement.
 * Overworld follower Pokemon